I made this white bean cake inspired by the black bean brownie I made last winter.

-To make the filling, put the mascarpone, cream, agave syrup and vanilla extract in a large mixing bowl.
+To make the filling, put the mascarpone, cream, agave syrup, and vanilla extract in a large mixing bowl.
 Using an electric mixer, whip the cream mixture to soft peaks.

 To assemble the cake, put one cake layer on a cake stand.
-Top with 1-inch layer of the mascarpone filling.
+Top with a 1-inch layer of the mascarpone filling.

 Place the second layer of cake on top of the first and frost the entire cake with the remaining filling.
 Encrust the sides of the cake with almond slices and top it with fresh raspberries.